backand/docs/docs/apidocs/customactions/index.md

   **--user**:		  The token of the current user (get it from Team and click on key icon)
   **--folder**:   Optional, By default the deployment is from the current folder, specify for other location

-### Add Backand SDK to node.js
+### Add Backand SDK to Node.js

-In order to call objects or other actions in Back& you need to install Back& SDK for node.js.
-Code example on how to use it is included in index.js in remark.
+To call objects or other actions in Back&, you need to install the Back& SDK for Node.js.
+Code examples of how to use it are included in index.js in the remarks.

 ```
     $ npm install backandsdk --save